I See Naked

 Vedo nudo (internationally released as I See Naked) is a 1969 Italian anthology comedy film directed by Dino Risi.
-All the episodes have sex as main theme and all star Nino Manfredi, who plays seven different characters.
+All the episodes have sex as the main theme and all star Nino Manfredi, who plays seven different characters.
 The film represents the last collaboration between Manfredi and Risi, after Operazione San Gennaro and Straziami ma di baci saziami.
 For this film Manfredi was awarded with a David di Donatello for Best Actor.

 Vedo nudo gained a huge commercial success, and was followed by two unofficial sequels, Sessomatto and Sesso e volentieri, both directed by Risi.